Endometriosis 101

 During menstruation, the endometrium is at its thinnest, measuring between 2mm and 4mm in thickness.
 Next comes the proliferative phase, which often encompasses days 6 to 14, and it describes the time in which menstruation has ended, but ovulation has not begun yet.
 During this time, the endometrium lining is thickening slowly.
 It measures between 5mm and 7mm, and continues growing thicker, up to approximately 11mm.
 Around day 14, when ovulation begins, hormones trigger the release of an egg.
 This is the secretory phase, and endometrial thickness is at its peak, reaching up to 16mm.
 If the egg is not fertilized and an embryo does not implant, the progesterone levels fall, and without this hormone, “the endometrium isn’t maintained and the uterus will start to shed its lining, resulting in menstruation.”

 A couple of notes here on the nature of the endometrium: the endometrium lining is thinner before menstruation begins in puberty, as well as after menopause.
-The endometrium is also important for pregnancy, since it needs to be the right thickness for the embryo to implant and for it to receive the nutrients it needs; again, in this case the endometrium lining is subject to change, since it often gets thicker as the pregnancy develops.
+The endometrium is also important for pregnancy since it needs to be the right thickness for the embryo to implant and for it to receive the nutrients it needs; again, in this case, the endometrium lining is subject to change, since it often gets thicker as the pregnancy develops.

-Symptoms of endometriosis
+Symptoms of Endometriosis

-Doctors aren’t exactly sure why in some women tissue resembling that of the endometrial lining grows outside of the uterus, but as you can see from above, this presents multiple health issues.
 In women with endometriosis, inflammation, fibrosis, and adhesions can all result as a consequence of this tissue growing where it’s not supposed to.

 Unfortunately, growths outside the uterus are not shed in the same way the uterine lining is, there is reason to believe endometriosis growths “may swell and bleed in the same way the lining inside of the uterus does every month, during your menstrual period.”
 This can trigger swelling and pain, which is why physical pain is an extremely common complaint of endometriosis.